myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 We have prepared walkthroughs and libraries for some of the most common toolchain/IDE combinations to help get you up and running as quickly as possible.
 If you would like to use [one of our libraries](#bring-your-own-thing-api-libraries), the easiest way to get started is to jump to a section below and read through the information and guides provided there.

 + [Arduino MQTT Library](#bring-your-own-thing-api-using-arduino-mqtt) - For Beginner users.
-This is the easiest way to get started with using Cayenne MQTT in your project.
+This is the easiest way to get started with using Arduino MQTT in your project.
 This section covers installing and configuring the popular Arduino IDE to use Cayenne's Arduino MQTT library.
 It also includes a walkthrough of setting up an Arduino board, sending sensor data to Cayenne and controlling an actuator from the Cayenne dashboard.

-+ [C++ Library](#bring-your-own-thing-api-using-c) - For Intermediate users.
-This section walks you through using the C++ Library in your code.
-It includes an example of using the mbed IDE to program & connect a Nucleo board to Cayenne, writing code to send sensor data as well as control an onboard LED from the Cayenne dashboard.
++ [mbed MQTT Library](#bring-your-own-thing-api-using-mbed-mqtt) - For Intermediate users.
+This section walks you through using the mbed C++ MQTT Library in your project.
+It includes an example of connecting a Nucleo board to Cayenne, writing code to send sensor data as well as control an onboard LED from the Cayenne dashboard.

++ [C++ MQTT Library](#bring-your-own-thing-api-using-c) - For Advanced users.
+This section discusses the steps needed to make use of the Cayenne C++ MQTT library in your code.
+It also includes advice from the Cayenne team as to which areas of the code need to be updated/customized in order to implement support for new boards in a Cayenne library.

-+ [Embedded C Library](#bring-your-own-thing-api-using-embedded-c) - For Advanced users.
-This section discusses the steps needed to make use of the Embedded C library in your code.
++ [Embedded C MQTT Library](#bring-your-own-thing-api-using-embedded-c) - For Advanced users.
+This section discusses the steps needed to make use of the Embedded C MQTT library in your code.
 It also includes advice from the Cayenne team as to which areas of the code need to be updated/customized in order to implement support for new boards in a Cayenne library.

 #### Option 2: Use raw MQTT API functions